kevoree-modeling/tutorial/step0_helloworld/README.md

     }
 });
 ```

-As we can see in the above code listing we first transform the content of the **baseView** object into a JSON **ModelFormat** (with the **json** method call).
+As shown in the above code listing , the content of the **baseView** object is first transformed into a JSON **ModelFormat** (with the **json** method call).
-Next, with the **save** method call we save the content of the **ModelFormat** object into a string.
+Next, the **save** method call translates the content of the **ModelFormat** object into a string.
-Finally, we print the created string to the console.
+Finally, this string is printed to the console.

 Root Index
 ----------

-KMF offers several indexes to retrieve objects and then to navigate to siblings.
+KMF offers several indexes to retrieve objects and then navigate to siblings.
 The main index is called root.
 A root can be set from a **KView** object.
 In the following code snippet we set the **city** object as the root of the model:

 ```java
 baseView.setRoot(city, new KCallback<Throwable>() {
 ```

-Later, in order to retrieve the root for a point in time and universe, the **getRoot** method can be used:
+Later, in order to retrieve the root for a given point in time and universe, the **getRoot** method can be used on a view:

 ```java
 baseView.getRoot(new KCallback<KObject>() {